bixb922/crank-organ/doc-software/README.md

 Rotation speed pulses are counted with the PCNT hardware on the ESP32-S3 chip, so counting pulses is very efficient.

 The development relies heavily on the asyncio, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
-Around 25 concurrent asyncio tasks run concurrently.
+Around 25 to 35 concurrent asyncio tasks run concurrently.

-MicroPython version 1.22 or later is required.
-Since MicroPython is continually enhanced, it's best use the latest version, at the time of this writing use 1.25.
-Version 1.26 has problems on some ESP32-S3 DEVKIT boards with file transfer over USB.
-AFAIK the MicroPython team is working on this issue.
+MicroPython version 1.27 or later is required.
+Since MicroPython is continually enhanced, it's best use the latest version.

 If you want to program in MicroPython, a IDE (integrated development environment) is useful.
 Some free options are:
 * Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote```.
 You can run mpremote in a VSCode window (this is what I use).
 Add the MicroPython stubs from https://github.com/Josverl/micropython-stubs